hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_with_a_simple_graphic_of_a_neural_networ_f94bca6c-d715-4055-8b4b-ec3edb206328-0_3.content.md

 # Neural Design Inspo

 Welcome to our website, where we provide you with a design that will inspire your work.
-Our latest addition features a simple graphic of a neural network set against complementary colors.
+Our latest addition features a simple graphic of a neural network set against Com<wbr>ple<wbr>men<wbr>ta<wbr>ry colors.

 ## Why Choose Our Design?